cyberofficial/CyberPatchMaker/docs/applier-guide.md

 - Reduced support burden
 - Users can't accidentally disable critical safety features
 - Better user experience for non-technical users
+- CLI mode is fully automated - no user interaction needed

 **For End Users:**
+- **CLI: Zero interaction** - just double-click and it patches
-- Simple, clear interface
+- **GUI: Simple, clear interface** with only essential options
 - No confusing technical jargon
 - Essential safety features always enabled
-- Dry run option still available for testing
+- Automatic dry-run validation before applying
+- Complete logs saved automatically for troubleshooting

 ### When This Mode is Used